We are investigating transformative scientific approaches to better treat deadly diseases.

 Dociparstat sodium (DSTAT)

-Chimerix is currently developing dociparstat sodium, also known as DSTAT, a new chemical entity that has the potential to treat heterogeneous AML via multiple pathways that contribute to the growth and survival of the disease.
+Chimerix is currently developing dociparstat sodium, also known as DSTAT, a new chemical entity that has the potential to treat heterogeneous AML via multiple pathways that contribute to chemotherapy resistance and frequent relapse in this disease.

 - NIH National Cancer Institute.
 Cancer Stat Facts: Leukemia – Acute Myeloid Leukemia (AML) Retrieved from https://seer.cancer.gov/statfacts/html/amyl.html